ponylang/pony-tutorial/getting-started/how-it-works.md

 The parameters of a function come next.
 In this case, our constructor has a single parameter called `env` that is of the type `Env`.

 In Pony, the type of something always comes after its name and is separated by a colon.
-In C, C++, Java or C#, you might say `Env env`, but we do it the other way around (like Go, Pascal, and a bunch of other languages).
+In C, C++, Java or C#, you might say `Env env`, but we do it the other way around (like Go, Pascal, Rust, TypeScript, and a bunch of other languages).

 It turns out, our `Main` actor __has__ to have a constructor called `create` that takes a single parameter of type `Env`.
 That's how all programs start!
 So the beginning of your program is essentially the body of that constructor.